 Innovation is the lifeline of any economy and it needs to be encouraged

-The basic purpose of NLEM is to guide the safe and effective treatment of priority disease conditions of a population and to promote the rational use of medicines.
+The basic purpose of NLEM is to guide the safe and effective treatment of priority disease conditions of a population and

 Therefore, in order to maintain relevance, the NLEM needs revisions regularly due to

 - Changing disease burden profile: The disease burden in a population does not remain static and keeps on changing

 - Antimicrobial resistance: Emergence of resistant pathogens necessitate the inclusion of newer antimicrobials for the treatment of such infectious conditions

 - Development of newer and better medicines: The approval of newer and better medicines results in a change in treatment guidelines for various disease conditions

 In India, the entire NLEM is becoming a part of schedule I to the DPCO 2013, (whether it is NLEM 2011 or NLEM 2015) hence become the scheduled formulations and therefore come under the price-controlled mechanism of NPPA.

 The COVID-19 pandemic has exposed some structural challenges that our pharma industry faces across the value chain.
 A severe impact is being experienced on account of: